Mobile Gardening Ideas for Full Time RVers

 This Environet Hydroponic Kit is specifically for growing herbs.

 You could even try making something similar yourself, as shown in this tutorial.
-To keep jars from falling over while your RV is moving, maybe a shelf with holes like this one for sale on Etsy could be mounted somewhere secure.
+To keep jars from falling over while your RV is moving, a small wood post with a hanger like this one for sale on Etsy could be mounted somewhere secure.

-A similar garden shelf, with the added great idea of using ribbon to keep mason jars from sliding off during travel:
+Here is a similar garden shelf, with the added great idea of using ribbon to keep the mason jars from sliding off during travel:

 A suction cup shelf is an option that wouldn't require drilling holes in the wall and would allow plants to be moved to a different window depending on the direction of the sun.
 If you're skeptical that it will hold, you can even add extra support.